ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 4. Right click this Art group and select "Create Network Context > New Client Context Containing This" to keep the weapon's visuals within a Client Context folder.

         This is better for overall performance, and should always be done for visuals that aren't directly related to gameplay.
-Since it's the bullets and the actual impact that affects gameplay, we want the gun itself to not be taking up preformance space.
+Since it's the bullets and the actual impact that affects gameplay, we want the gun itself to not be taking up performance space.

         To read more about Client Context and networking in CORE games, read our guide about **[Networking](/gameplay/networking/)**.